Tafazzul Husain Kashmiri: Collaboration with James Dinwiddie

 James Dinwiddie first taught him Optics and then modern geometry.
 To his surprise, Tafazzul was struggling with mathematics.
-He rermarked:"It is somewhat irregular that a man who reads so much theory should be so totally ignorant of practical mathematics".
+He remarked:"It is somewhat irregular that a man who reads so much theory should be so totally ignorant of practical mathematics".

 Opposition from Sunni orthodoxy

 Shah Abdul Aziz, son of Shah Waliullah Dehlawi, considered him an apostate because of some of his views.

 Death

 In 1799, he suffered a brain hemorrhage which left his body in a state of paralysis.
 He died travelling from Banaras to Lucknow on 3 March 1801.
 Mirza Abu Talib Khan wrote the following eulogy upon receiving the news of his death while in London:

 "Alas!
 The zest of Learning's cup is gone;

 Whose taste ne’er cloy’d, tho’ deep the draughts;